Tiddlywinks: Rules

 Tiddlywinks is a competitive game involving four colours of winks.
 Each player controls the winks of a colour, the colours being blue, green, red and yellow.
 Red and blue are always partners against green and yellow.
 There are six winks of each colour, which begin the game in the corners of a felt mat measuring 6 feet by 3 feet.
 This mat is ordinarily placed on a table, and a pot is placed at its centre.
-There are two primary methods of play with the four colors of winks: a pairs game, and a singles game.
-The pairs game involves four players, playing in partnerships, with each winker playing a single color.
-The singles game involves a single winker playing against another single winker, each playing two colors of winks in alternation.
+There are two primary methods of play with the four colours of winks: a pairs game, and a singles game.
+The pairs game involves four players, playing in partnerships, with each winker playing a single colour.
+The singles game involves a single winker playing against another single winker, each playing two colours of winks in alternation.

 The players take turns, and there are two basic aims: to cover (or squop) opponent winks, and to get one's own winks into the pot.
-As in pool or snooker, if a player pots a wink of his own colour, then he is entitled to an extra shot, and this enables a skilled player to pot all of his winks in one turn.
+As in pool or snooker, if a player pots a wink of their own colour, they are entitled to an extra shot, and this enables a skilled player to pot all of their winks in one turn.
 The point of squopping, which is the key element distinguishing the modern competitive game from the child's game (though recognized in even the earliest rules from 1890), is that a wink that is covered (even partially) may not be played by its owner.
 The wink on top may be played, though, and sophisticated play involves shots manipulating large piles of winks.

 The game ends in one of two ways: either all the winks of one colour are potted (a pot-out), or play continues up to a specified time limit (usually 25 minutes), after which each colour has a further five turns.
 Then a scoring system is used to rank the players, based on the numbers of potted and unsquopped winks of each colour.